naitik-2006/ml4sc/README.md

 Hello everyone, my name is **Naitik Agrawal**.

-Below is a detailed overview of my approach regarding the evaluation task for GSOC.
+Below is a detailed overview of my approach regarding the evaluation task

 ---

 ## Overview

 ### 1.Common Task
-For the simple classification task, previous GSOC contributions suggest that various classification models perform similarly , with only minor differences.
+For the simple classification task, previous contributions suggest that various classification models perform similarly , with only minor differences.
 Based on this, I chose to work with the **EfficientNet** model because it is lightweight and efficient.

 ### 2. Specific Task 5 (Physics-Guided ML)
 For the physics-guided model, I explored three approaches.
-Ultimately, the second, third approach (inspired by previous GSOC contributions) worked better.
+Ultimately, the second, third approach (inspired by previous contributions) worked better.

 *Now I figured out where I have done the mistake.
 My approach A was totally wrong , It had some baseless assumption*